 VHDA provides special low-interest financing through its Community Transformation Initiative loan program to foster MUMI developments.
-And with the REACH Virginia team already in place, no additional staff needed to be hired.
+And with a team of experienced professionals already in place to assist with capacity building and resource facilitation, no additional staff needed to be hired.